 U nonimmigrant status is similar to T status.
 It gives certain foreign nationals the ability to temporarily stay in the U.S. if they are victims of particularly serious crimes and can show that they:

 Full Canadian citizens do not require a U.S. visa or other entry document, aside from a valid Canadian passport, to enter the United States.
-However, Canadian citizens can still be inadmissible.
+However, Canadian citizens can still be found inadmissible.

 Broadly speaking, Canadian citizens seeking to enter the U.S. as nonimmigrants can file Form I-192 with a U.S. Customs and Border Protection (CBP) at a designated port of U.S. entry in advance of travel.
 Applications can also be filed electronically.
 If you are a Canadian citizen in this situation, you should file Form I-192 well in advance of any planned travel, as it can take six months or longer to receive a decision.

 You are asking the U.S. to forgive something that would otherwise bar you from entry.
-Your Form I-192 should give compelling reasons, backed by strong evidence, so as to convince U.S. immigration officials to grant you such a waiver.
+Your Form I-192 and accompanying documents should give compelling reasons, backed by strong documentary evidence, so as to convince U.S. immigration officials to grant you such a waiver.
+The evidence you will need to submit with Form I-192 depends largely on why you are inadmissible in the first place.

 For example, if you are inadmissible for a prior criminal conviction, you should submit a written statement explaining the crime and the details of your conviction.
 Also submit official court records, pleas, and other relevant documents, such as proof of rehabilitative classes you have attended.
-The officer adjudicating your waiver request will consider the severity of the crime, how much time has passed since your conviction, evidence of rehabilitation, and your reason for travel.
+The government officer adjudicating your waiver request will consider the severity of the crime, how much time has passed since your conviction, evidence of rehabilitation, and your reason for travel.

 If applying for a waiver of medical inadmissibility, your statement should describe, in detail, your medical condition and why treatment can be found only in the United States.
 Also present any relevant medical records that can aid U.S. immigration officials in evaluating a waiver, and proof that you can pay for the treatment you will be receiving.